If you look at the light in the top left corner the right way, you can see a Crawler's face.

 Claustrophobia: Not present in any of the main characters, but the scene where the group is squeezing through an extremely tight tunnel - not to mention the fact that Sarah gets stuck in it - can invoke this in viewers.

 Covers Always Lie: One version of the cover is a fan servicey pose of all girls forming a skull while wearing tight revealing outfits, (an ode to Salvador Dali's Skull Women.)
-Most of the girls were wandering in the dark covered in blood and wearing full protective gear, anyone expecting hawtness to occur would be mildly disappointed.
+Most of the characters were wandering in the dark covered in blood and wearing full protective gear, anyone expecting hawtness to occur would be mildly disappointed.

-One of the promotional images shows all the girls sans helmets and wearing sleeveless tops.
+One of the promotional images shows all the characters sans helmets and wearing sleeveless tops.
 In actuality, not everyone loses their helmets (Sam keeps hers on all the time), and Sarah and Beth are the only characters to strip down to their vest tops.

 Creepy Child: Sarah's constant hallucinations of Jessica arguably qualify.